oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/domain-on-pv.md

 Now, you use the Image Tool to create an image named `wdt-domain-image:WLS-v1`.
 You’ve already set up this tool during the prerequisite steps.

-Run the following commands to create the image and verify that it worked:
+Run the following commands to create the image and verify that it worked.
+Note that `amagetool.sh` is not supported on macOS with Apple Silicon.
+See [Troubleshooting - exec format error]({{< relref "/samples/azure-kubernetes-service/troubleshooting#exec-weblogic-operatorscriptsintrospectdomainsh-exec-format-error" >}}).

 ```shell
 $ ${WDT_MODEL_FILES_PATH}/imagetool/bin/imagetool.sh createAuxImage \